 |Approved by:||Roderick J. McDavis|

-This policy provides for the participation of unmarried same or opposite sex domestic partners and children of domestic partners in the Ohio University benefit plan.
+This policy provides for the participation of unmarried same or opposite sex domestic partners and children of domestic partners in Ohio university benefits.

-Same sex couples legally married in one of the 50 states, the District of Columbia, a US Territory, or a foreign country that recognizes their marriage are considered married for the purposes of all university policies and benefits, and are not domestic partners.
+Same sex couples legally married in one of the fifty states, the District of Columbia, a US territory, or a foreign country that recognizes their marriage are considered married for the purposes of all university policies and benefits, and are considered spouses, not domestic partners.

 For the purposes of this policy, "domestic partners" are two individuals of the same or opposite sex who: